KimLHill/MSP3/README.md

 * [Coolors](https://coolors.co/616163-17bebb-fafaff-db995a-ff9f1c) to create a professional looking colour palette for my website.
 * [Balsamiq](https://balsamiq.com/) used to create my wireframes.
 * Jinja - templating language for some of my Python code denoted by {% %}.
-* [Materialize](https://materializecss.com/getting-started.html) for the main and mobile navbars, sticky footer, collapsible accordian, carousel, modal, tooltip template and form templates.
+* [Materialize](https://materializecss.com/getting-started.html) for the main and mobile navbars, sticky footer, collapsible accordian, carousel, modal, tooltip template, form templates, card templates and grid layout.
 * [Canva](https://www.canva.com/) used to create the image for the add a recipe image card on the profile page.
 * [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) used to check the validity of my html code for all .html pages.
 * [W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/#validate_by_input) used to check the validity of my css code for style.css file.